keithalewis/math/opm.md

 $$
 	\co(P_0,\ldots,P_k) = \{\sum_{j=0}^k t_j P_j\mid t_j \ge 0, \sum_j t_j = 1\}.
 $$
-Clearly $P_j$ is in the hull for all $j$.
+Clearly $P_j$ is in the convex hull for all $j$.

 __Exercise__. _Show if $Q$ and $R$ are in the hull then every convex combination of $Q$ and $R$ is also in the hull_.

-This gives a simple way to detect if a point is in convex hull of a set of points whos product is not 0.
+This gives a simple way to detect if a point is in the convex hull of a set of points whose product is not 0.
 Given a candidate point $P\in E$ calculate
 $P_0\cdots P\cdots P_k$ where $P$ replaces $P_j$, $0\le j\le k$ in the product.
 The point $P\in E$ is in the convex hull if and only if all the congruent ratios are non-negative.